The Plume brand

 We utilized agencies as needed and directed ad-hoc needs, for example these taglines made by HUB in San Francisco.

-We have libraries of social ads
+We made libraries of social ads for constantly refined campaign strategies

 We made our own checkout experiences